Two boxers, one wearing headgear labeled "Qwoted" the other with headgear labeled "HARO". The Qwoted boxer has just landed a blow to the Haro boxer.

 Why we prefer Qwoted to HARO

 Founded in 2008, HARO, or Help a Reporter Out, is another popular platform for journalists to find expert sources.
 Cision acquired HARO a few years later, and the platform was the standard for many years with little to no competition.
 This lack of competition allowed Cision to be fairly complacent about supporting HARO.
+While Cision eventually shut down HARO in 2024, they sold the rights to it in 2025 to Brett Farmiloe, the owner of little-known Featured–a sourcing site for lesser-known outlets.

-HARO: An antiquated interface and email-only announcements
+HARO: An updated copyright and email-only announcements

 “Sources will receive three emails a day, Monday through Friday at 5:35 a.m., 12:35 p.m. and 5:35 p.m.
 EST, with requests from reporters and media outlets worldwide.
 Scan the emails, and if you’re knowledgeable about any of the topics, answer the reporter directly through the anonymous @helpareporter.net email address provided at the beginning of the source request.”

-- Business and Finance
+• Business and Finance

 Insight from the journalist side of HARO

-As an integrated marketing agency, Dogwood sometimes sources experts for our clients’ content marketing, and we have used both platforms.
 Based on discussions with other industry professionals, we know the following to be true for other writers and journalists as well.

 HARO pitches are more spammy than Qwoted’s, often providing low-quality AI-generated responses.
 And, because of the volume of people who receive HARO’s emails, the volume of responses is ridiculous.